Some Common Myths About Nicotine Replacement Therapy (NRT)16 Aug 2019

 Truth: Nicotine replacement therapy products are very different from cigarettes.
 NRT products contain a regulated amount of nicotine that is much lesser than the nicotine in cigarettes and it is delivered more slowly.
 Breathing in smoke through the lungs when you light up a cigarette, gives the brain a rush of nicotine within 10 seconds of each inhalation, whereas NRT releases nicotine more slowly through the skin or the lining of the mouth.
 What’s more, NRT products have a much lower risk of addiction compared to cigarettes.
 Using NRT is not trading one nicotine addiction for another, because the likelihood of long term dependence on NRT is very low.

-It’s important to remember that it’s not the nicotine that can kill you, it’s the cigarettes (Harmful Effects Of Smoking).
+It’s important to remember that it’s not the nicotine that can kill you, it’s the cigarettes.
 Cigarette smoke contains more than 7000 chemicals including over 60 chemicals that can cause cancer.
 Nicotine is the addictive substance in tobacco, so using NRT can help break your dependence on tobacco.
-The health effects of nicotine alone are negligible, compared to smoking (Is Nicotine The Real Culprit in Smoking?).
+The health effects of nicotine alone are negligible, compared to smoking.

 Myth #4: If I use NRT, I won’t have any cravings or withdrawal symptoms